Microsoft beats quarterly estimates as AI fuels cloud business growth

-:Microsoft beat Wall Street estimates for first-quarter revenue and profit on Wednesday as efforts to build data-center capacity and AI-driven demand boosted its cloud business.
+:Microsoft said on Wednesday revenue for its cloud business Azure surged 33 per cent in its fiscal first quarter, slightly ahead of estimates, indicating that its massive investment in AI was starting to pay off.
+The world's largest software company also beat Wall Street estimates for quarterly revenue and profit and reiterated that demand for its artificial-intelligence-driven cloud was surpassing capacity.

+AI contributed 12 per centage points to Azure's growth in the quarter ended Sept 30, compared with 11 per centage points in the prior three-month period.

-Shares of the Redmond, Washington-based company rose 1.3 per cent in trading after market hours.
+Shares of the Redmond, Washington-based company dipped 0.2 per cent in after-market trading, giving up earlier gains.

-“AI-driven transformation is changing work, work artifacts, and workflow across every role, function, and business process," said Satya Nadella, Microsoft's chairman and CEO.
-“We are expanding our opportunity and winning new customers as we help them apply our AI platforms and tools to drive new growth and operating leverage.”
+"We continue to see more demand than our current capacity.
+People are signing multi-year deals and committing to a variety of projects in the future, across cloud and AI," said Brett Iversen, Microsoft's vice president of investor relations.
+"The AI opportunity still feels really early."

+The company expects to more noticeably bring on AI capacity in the second half of the fiscal year, Iversen said, adding that whether expansion will address current constraints depends on the growth in demand.

 The quarterly earnings are Microsoft's first since it restructured the way it reports its businesses to align them more closely with how they are managed.
 That move has, however, made it harder to estimate the quarter's performance.